 The Sussex Crisis Fund supported community and voluntary sector organisations (with an annual income up to £1 million) leading the efforts to support people most affected by the coronavirus outbreak.
-The third phase of the Fund particularly aimed at helping people experiencing greater health inequalities as a result of Covid-19 and those facing acute financial difficulties as a direct result of the pandemic.
+The third phase of the Fund was particularly aimed at helping people experiencing greater health inequalities as a result of Covid-19 and those facing acute financial difficulties as a direct result of the pandemic.

 Alongside helping to address extreme poverty and disadvantage, we particularly encouraged applications supporting people disproportionately impacted by Covid-19 such as women, Black, Asian and minority ethnic communities and children and young people.
 Funding supported both online and in person activity, in line with government restrictions, being open to what worked best for your organisation and beneficiaries.

 What we funded